 - Initiative Goals

-Whatever special projects or initiatives you have in mind can be executed properly with the right plan.
+Whatever special projects or initiatives you have can be executed properly with the right plan.

 - Personal Goals